nburmaso/upcgen/readme.md

 BINS_Z 100        # cross section binnings: bins for z
 BINS_W 1001       #                         bins for w
 BINS_Y 121        #                         bins for y
-WS_RHO0 0.159538  # Woods-Saxon parameters: rho0
-WS_RAD 6.68       #                         R
-WS_A 0.447        #                         a
-NUCLEUS_Z 82      # atomic number of the incoming nuclei
-NUCLEUS_A 208     # atomic mass of the incoming nuclei
 FLUX_POINT 1      # use point flux approximation or not
 PYTHIA_VERSION 8  # Pythia version: either 6 or 8.
 8 is used by default
 SEED -1           # Seed for random numbers generator. '-1' -> random seed